Rod Jones (tight end)

-Roderick Earl Jones (March 3, 1964 – December 8, 2018) was a professional American football tight end for three seasons for the Kansas City Chiefs and the Seattle Seahawks in the National Football League.
+Roderick Earl Jones (March 3, 1964 – December 8, 2018) was an American professional football tight end for three seasons for the Kansas City Chiefs and the Seattle Seahawks in the National Football League (NFL).

 Early life

 Born in Richmond, California, Jones attended El Cerrito High School, a public school in nearby El Cerrito, played defensive end and tight end on the football team, and graduated in 1982.